Gurkamal27/Load-Duration-Curve-Tool/README.md

 # Load Duration Curve Tool

+The load duration curve is a vital tool that plays a significant role in the analysis and planning of electric utility operations.
+It is a graphical representation of the frequency of the electricity load (or demand) over a specific period of time, typically a year.
+The curve provides a clear picture of the pattern of electricity usage and is used to determine the peak demand times, average energy consumption, and energy requirements during off-peak hours.
+This information is crucial in ensuring efficient operation of the power system and in making informed decisions about future power infrastructure investments.
+The load duration curve is widely used by electric utilities for resource planning, system design, and capacity expansion planning, among other things.

-This tool provides the ability to generate both load duration curves and load profile for a given circuit breaker
+This tool provides the ability to generate both load duration curves and load profile for a given load.
+You are required to input three files and a folder location (load data, regional capacity and output sheet).

 ## FAQ